-I attended a screening of the documentary film Icarus because we’re on the list to attend screenings for Academy Award-nominated films.
-There was a Q & A after the screening with the star/director Bryan Fogel and producer Dan Cogan.
+I attended a screening of the documentary film Icarus that included a Q & A after the screening with the star/director Bryan Fogel and producer Dan Cogan.
 The film focuses on the doping of athletes in sports by Vladimir Putin’s government in Russia and how it changed the way Olympic sports testing is done.

 Bryan, who is also an amateur cyclist, wanted to see how easy it was to game the system and not get caught.
 It bewildered him how cyclists like Lance Armstrong could get away with doping and submit clean urine samples.
 His plan was to dope himself and film the experience, much like the documentary film “Supersize Me.”

 WADA and anti-doping testing in Russia